Battlestar Galactica: The Resistance: Plot

 The series documents the events on planet New Caprica after the invasion by the Cylons at the end of the second season.
 It shows the activities of the resistance to Cylon occupation, and collaborators for the Cylons.

 The resistance is headed by Colonel Saul Tigh, formerly XO of Galactica, and highest-ranking military officer on New Caprica.
 He is joined by new parents Chief Tyrol and Specialist Cally, former Galactica crewman Jammer, and Caprica resistance fighter Jean Barolay.

 The series begins on the 67th day of Cylon occupation.
 It is learned that among the Cylons' first acts of occupation was the building of a detention center.
 The Cylons have also started recruiting for a human New Caprica Police (NCP) force.
 Former Galactica pilot Duck, whom Jammer has been courting for the resistance, condemns the NCP as collaborators but is reluctant to get involved with Tigh's group because he is newly married.
 As the series progresses, Duck's wife Nora is killed in a Cylon attack on a temple where Tigh and his team were storing weapons.

 Although the tragedy kills 10 people, Tigh sees the opportunity to win support over to the resistance.
 Jammer is torn about the event, since he believed storing weapons in a temple was a sin.
-He is taken to a private meeting with an Aaron Doral Cylon, where he is asked to support the Cylons' plan for peace, by reporting on any more resistance movement.
+He is taken to a private meeting with a Number Five / Aaron Doral Cylon, where he is asked to support the Cylons' plan for peace, by reporting on any more resistance movement.

 Afterwards, Jammer is given a chip (to report Resistance activity) and along with other resistance operatives, attends the baptismal of Nicholas Tyrol.
 Colonel Tigh has started plans to manufacture explosives near a hospital due to increased size of the resistance.
 It is discovered that in an act of revenge, Duck has joined the New Caprica Police as a spy for the resistance.
-Meanwhile, it is assumed that Jammer has become a Cylon collaborator - both men, ironically, becoming the very things they resisted earlier.
+Meanwhile, it is assumed that Jammer has become a Cylon collaborator – both men, ironically, becoming the very things they resisted earlier.